MichaelCurrin/code-cookbook/recipes/python/mypy/missing-types.md

 ### Find subs

-Search to see if there is a [PEP 561 compliant stub package](https://mypy.readthedocs.io/en/latest/installed_packages.html#installed-packages), corresponding to your third party library.
-Stub packages let you install type hints independently from the library itself.
-For example, if you want type hints for the `django` library, you can install the `django-stubs` package.
+> Search to see if there is a [PEP 561 compliant stub package](https://mypy.readthedocs.io/en/latest/installed_packages.html#installed-packages), corresponding to your third party library.
+>
+> Stub packages let you install type hints independently from the library itself.
+>
+> For example, if you want type hints for the `django` library, you can install the `django-stubs` package.

 ### Write stubs

-Write your own stub files containing type hints for the library.
+> Write your own stub files containing type hints for the library.
+>
+> You can point mypy at your type hints either by passing them in via the command line, by using the files or mypy_path config file options, or by adding the location to the MYPYPATH environment variable.
+>
+> These stub files do not need to be complete!
+A good strategy is to use stubgen, a program that comes bundled with mypy, to generate a first rough draft of the stubs.
+You can then iterate on just the parts of the library you need.

 ### Configure to ignore